Call Me Julius Caesar:

-If you look in the London directories for the early twentieth century, you will come across a fellow by the name of J C Moore.
-He was a fishmonger, and he lived in South London, dying in 1935 at the age of fifty.
-He lies buried in Streatham Cemetery—in the same resting place as Henry Budden of Lambeth, about whom we wrote recently—and with a bit of persistence you can find his grave.
+If you look in the London directories for the early twentieth century, you will come across a fellow by the name of J. C. Moore.
+He was a fishmonger and he lived in South London, dying in 1935 at the age of fifty.
+He lies buried in Streatham Cemetery, that is to say in the same resting place as Henry Budden and John Baptist Krall, about whom we wrote recently, and with a bit of persistence you can find his grave.

-Octavius Robert Moore may have been a good fishmonger, but he was not exactly a paragon of virtue.
-In 1888, for example, he was fined one pound ten shillings for three short measures.
+Octavius Robert Moore may have been a good fishmonger. but he was not exactly a paragon of virtue.
+In 1888, for example, he was fined £1 10s. for three short measures.
 One suspects that this was an occupational hazard — he was one of thirty-nine men and women summonsed under the Weights and Measures Act in that single session — and no doubt the canny shopkeeper shrugged it off.
 Certainly it did not compare with the scrape he got into when he was only fourteen.
 That episode, we might say, was a very different kettle of fish.

 The brushes are significant because it was brushes that young Octavius and George had their eye on.
 They were hanging from the door posts of Mr Hall’s shop, which, being at the corner of Lambeth Walk and King Street, was well-placed for a quick getaway.
 Such was the opportunity.
 The motive was, obviously, theft.
 A stick with a hook fixed to the end provided the means, and in this way the thieves were able to nick eight of Mr Hall’s brushes.

 The astute reader will at this point spot the irony that Octavius, the future fishmonger, was using a method not unrelated to the fisherman’s.